Grelot/blog/content/resume/index.md

 <div class="timeline-item" date-is='Jul 2021 to present'>
     <h3>Bioinformatician</h3>
-    <h6>FLORIMOND DESPREZ GROUP Research Unit, Cappelle-en-Pevele</h6>
+    <h6>Florimond Desprez Group Research Unit, Cappelle-en-Pevele</h6>
     <p>
-        I bring my skills and support to the field crops selection department by improving or designing methods to process omics data.
+    Develop and optimise software, workflows and database to support plant and molecular breeders in the analysis and interpretation of their data.
     </p>
         <mark>python</mark>
         <mark>SQL</mark>